KimathiNewton/bot_test/README.md

 ![Mia](Images/MiaC.png) .

-A cosine similarity of 0.846 for accurate responses suggests that Mia's accurate answers are semantically very close to the target responses.
+* A cosine similarity of 0.846 for accurate responses suggests that Mia's accurate answers are semantically very close to the target responses.
-There is A significant drop to 0.600 for inaccurate responses indicates that when Mia gets the answer wrong, the semantic similarity between her answer and the target drops substantially.
+* There is A significant drop to 0.600 for inaccurate responses indicates that when Mia gets the answer wrong, the semantic similarity between her answer and the target drops substantially.
-The cosine similarity for partially accurate responses is 0.777, which shows that even when Mia's answers are not fully correct, they are still somewhat semantically close to the target.
+* The cosine similarity for partially accurate responses is 0.777, which shows that even when Mia's answers are not fully correct, they are still somewhat semantically close to the target.
-Mia's cosine similarity values align with the accuracy levels, with a clear drop in similarity for inaccurate answers, showing a good relationship between semantic similarity and response accuracy.
+* Mia's cosine similarity values align with the accuracy levels, with a clear drop in similarity for inaccurate answers, showing a good relationship between semantic similarity and response accuracy.

 ![Olivia_Average](Images/Olivia_Average_Cosine_Similarity.png)

-Olivia's accurate responses have the highest cosine similarity among the bots, with a value of 0.916, indicating that her correct answers are very close to the target responses in meaning.
+* Olivia's accurate responses have the highest cosine similarity among the bots, with a  mean cosine similarity score of 0.916, indicating that her correct answers are very close to the target responses in meaning.
-Even her inaccurate responses maintain a high cosine similarity (0.852), suggesting that her mistakes are not drastically different from the target answers.
+* Even her inaccurate responses maintain a high cosine similarity (0.852), suggesting that her mistakes are not drastically different from the target answers.
-Olivia's partially accurate responses have a lower cosine similarity (0.799), but it still shows a strong semantic relationship with the target.
+* Olivia's partially accurate responses have a lower cosine similarity (0.799), but it still shows a strong semantic relationship with the target.
-Olivia's high cosine similarity across all categories highlights her strength in maintaining semantic closeness, even when the answers are not fully accurate.

 ![Bella_Average](Images/Bella_cosine.png)

-Bella's accurate responses have a high cosine similarity of 0.865, reflecting strong semantic alignment with the target.
+* Bella's accurate responses have a high cosine similarity of 0.865, reflecting strong semantic alignment with the target.
-A cosine similarity of 0.747 for inaccurate responses indicates a significant reduction in similarity when Bella gets the answers wrong, more so than Mia or Mike.
+* A cosine similarity of 0.747 for inaccurate responses indicates a significant reduction in similarity when Bella gets the answers wrong, more so than Mia or Mike, however it still high for inaccurate responses
-Bella’s partially accurate responses have a cosine similarity of 0.737, which shows that there’s a notable difference between her answers and the target responses when they are not fully correct.
+* Bella’s partially accurate responses have a cosine similarity of 0.737, which shows that there’s a notable difference between her answers and the target responses when they are not fully correct.
-Bella’s performance, in terms of cosine similarity, follows a more standard pattern, with the highest similarity for accurate responses and a marked drop for both partially accurate and inaccurate responses.

 ![Mike_Average](Images/Mike_Average_Cosine_Similairy.png)

-Interestingly, Mike has high cosine similarity even for inaccurate responses (0.791).
-This suggests that even when Mike's answers are wrong, they remain semantically close to the target.
+* Interestingly, Mike has high cosine similarity even for inaccurate responses (0.791).
+This suggests that even when Mike's answers are wrong, they remain semantically close to the target this is due to introduction of contradictory or irrelevant information leads to inaccurate answers.
-The highest cosine similarity is for partially accurate responses (0.873), meaning that Mike's answers in this category are closer in terms of semantics, even though they may not be fully correct.
+* The highest average cosine similarity is for partially accurate responses (0.873), meaning that Mike's answers in this category are closer in terms of semantics, even though they may not be fully correct.
-Unlike Mia, Mike's inaccurate responses still have relatively high semantic similarity, which suggests that the mistakes might not be due to semantic errors but rather specific factual inaccuracies.
-Mike's performance is somewhat unique, as even his inaccurate responses maintain a high degree of semantic similarity.
-This could imply that his mistakes are subtle and not as noticeable in terms of semantic content.

-Mike’s responses are generally well-structured and have a high degree of semantic similarity to the expected answers.
-However, the fact that his inaccurate responses are also scoring high on cosine similarity suggests that Mike may produce responses that are “close but not quite correct”.
-This pattern could indicate a tendency to generate plausible but subtly incorrect answers, making him prone to errors that are harder to detect with standard similarity metrics.
+* Many responses include extra details that are not part of the target answer, such as irrelevant follow-up questions or fabricated information (e.g., claiming to know other languages or mentioning detective work not found in the target response).
+* The bot sometimes omits specific details from the target answer, such as missing certain subjects of interest, previous job experience, or unique city characteristics.
+* In some cases, the bot conveys the correct meaning but uses different wording, which still results in a PARTIALLY_ACCURATE classification because it's not an exact match to the target.
+* In rare cases, the bot contradicts the target response (e.g., being unable to remember previous jobs when the target response explicitly states "yes").

+## Conclusion
+While cosine similarity provides a numerical measure of how semantically close two texts are, it does not always capture finer nuances, like irrelevant additions or omissions which are crucial for evaluating the bot's responses.
+In most instances, the bot generates responses that are semantically close, but factually wrong.
+For this use-case, Using LLM as a judge seems like the most efficient evaluation metrics